ni/monodrive-documentation/docs/r2v/data_collection_quick_start.md

 </div>

-The data collection software provides a tool to determine the optimal field-of-view in both the horizontal and vertial dimensions.
+The data collection software provides a tool to determine the optimal field-of-view in both the horizontal and vertical dimensions.

 > **TODO:** insert picture of calibration tool for images.